-Before brutalism, America was captivated with Bauhaus styles.
+Before brutalism, America was captivated by Bauhaus styles.
 Bauhaus buildings feature materials like glass, steel, metal, and brick.
-Brutalist buildings only use concrete or brick, and very little glass.
+Brutalist buildings only use concrete or brick and very little glass.

 What Is Brutalist Architecture?

-The architectural style emerged in the 50s.
-As a design movement, it was centered on a harsh aesthetic featuring rough, bleak surfaces, and non-traditional geometric shapes.
+Le Corbusier was the father of the brutalist movement, which emerged in the 50s.
+The style was embraced in western countries, and by the 70s, brutalist buildings could be found in most cities and on college campuses.
+As a design movement, it was centered on a harsh aesthetic featuring rough, bleak surfaces and non-traditional geometric shapes.

 As renewed interest gains momentum, many see the style as a form of maximalist architecture due to the large framed buildings.